Calculate VAT backwards, or forwards. Add or remove VAT from a number. Reverse VAT Calculator

 If you try this sum on the VAT Calculator you will see that it is correct.

-The VAT Calculator can be used to:-
+The VAT Calculator can be used for the following circumstances:-

 - Calculate VAT.

 - Work out the VAT on a price or figure.

 - Calculate the VAT inclusive portion of a price for a product or service.